moehler438/moehler438.github.io/_posts/2025-01-16-northwoods-loop-days-1&2.md

 ---
 layout: post
 title:  "Northwoods Loop - Days 1 & 2"
-summary: "The start of a trip around the western half of Lake Superior?"
+summary: "The start of a trip around the western half of Lake Superior"
 author: mattyo
 date: '2025-01-16 14:35:23 +0530'
 category: Bikepacking